sunfounder/picar-x/docs/source/python_tts.rst

 .. image:: img/tt_bash.png

-You will be prompted to confirm the request many times and choose **Y**, and finally, some changes made to your system require your computer to reboot to take effect.
+You will be prompted several times to confirm the request, all with **Y**.
+Finally, some changes made to your system require your computer to reboot to take effect.

-After restarting, you can run ``i2samp.sh`` script again, which will test the amplifier for you.
-If you successfully hear the sound, it suggests that the configuration has been fully configured.
+After rebooting, you can run the ``i2samp.sh`` script again, which will test the amplifier for you.
+If you hear the sound successfully, the configuration is complete.

 **Code**